onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 **Last Updated:** October 5th 2021

-Flow FCL is the easiest way to start building decentralized applications.
+FCL-JS is the easiest way to start building decentralized applications.
 FCL (aka Flow Client Library) wraps much of the logic you'd have to write yourself on other blockchains.
-Follow this quick start guide and you'll have a shippable dapp by the end of this tutorial.
+Follow this quick start and you'll have a solid overview of how to ship a dapp on Flow.

 We're going to make an assumption that you know or understand React, but the concepts should be easy to understand and transfer to another framework.
+While this tutorial will use Cadence (Flow's smart contract language), you do not need to know it, instead we recommend later diving into [learning the Cadence language](https://docs.onflow.org/cadence/) once you gotten the core FCL concepts down.

-In this tutorial, we are going to create and edit a user profile via an already created smart contract.
+In this tutorial, we are going to interact with an existing smart contract on Flow's testnet known as the [Profile Contract](https://testnet.flowscan.org/contract/A.ba1132bc08f82fe2.Profile).
+Using this contract, we will create a new profile and edit the profile information, both via a wallet.
 In order to do this, the FCL concepts we'll cover are:

 - Installation
 - Configuration